 We established framework agreements with diagnostic manufacturers in 2015 with the aim of bringing more transparency and competition to the HIV viral load and EID market.

 Our procurement strategy focuses on both optimizing existing equipment and investments as well as supporting scale-up.
 The long-term goal is to achieve simple, transparent and affordable pricing with optimal contracting models for analyzers and/or reagents for both new and existing investments.
 We promote maintaining a sustainable, competitive market by:

-Our interactive HIV Viral Load and Early Infant Diagnosis Selection and Procurement Information Tool provides guidance and clarity for partners procuring HIV viral load and early infant diagnosis technologies.
+Our interactive HIV Viral Load and Early Infant Diagnosis Selection and Procurement Information tool provides guidance and clarity for partners procuring these technologies: